-This section provides information designed to assist parents in learning more about foster care, including what to expect, tips for building positive relationships with caseworkers and your child's caregiver, and information to help you navigate the child welfare and reunification process.
+This section provides information to assist parents learn more about foster care, including what to expect, tips for building positive relationships with caseworkers and your child's caregiver, maintaining contact through visits with your child, and navigating the child welfare and reunification processes.

 Birth Parent National Network

 Provides information about policies for better outcomes for children and families, with a focus on establishing parent leaders who are willing to share their challenges and successes across the country to effect change in prevention and child welfare.

 Circle of Parents

 Offers a friendly, supportive environment led by parents and other caregivers where anyone in a parenting role can openly discuss the successes and challenges of raising children.

 Provides a list of parent support groups across the country for adoptive, foster, and kinship caregivers.
 The database of support groups is searchable by State or region.

 A Guide for Parents Involved in Michigan’s Child Welfare System

 Presents parents’ experiences and provides a step-by-step guide to child welfare involvement.

 Guide to Dependency Court – For Parents